Loading...

 End of Week 12: Midterm mentee evaluations are due, and the first stipend payment (50% of the total amount) is approved.

-Mentorship programs are reviewed by the Linux Foundation before being published and visible on the Mentorship platform.
+The Linux Foundation reviews all the Mentorship programs before being published and made visible on the Mentorship platform.

 Submitted mentorship programs are reviewed based on the following factors: